tresata/hackathon2016/README.md

 [Here](https://support.rackspace.com/how-to/modify-your-hosts-file/) is the helpful link for editing your hosts file for Windows, Mac and Linux

-Ssh into a server where you can access the retail data stored on the hackathon Hadoop cluster.
+ssh into a server where you can access the food bank and retail data stored on the hackathon Hadoop cluster.

     > ssh <username>@<ip-address>

 and enter the password you were given.

-We made Hive, Spark, pySpark and Anaconda command-line interfaces available, and included a tool to compile and run simple Scalding scripts on-the-fly.
+We made Hive, Spark, pySpark and Anaconda command-line interfaces available, and included a tool to compile and run simple Scalding or Spark scripts on-the-fly.

 ## Machines